1.0 Hardcopy Draft and Final Document Submittal Format

 - CAD (computer-aided drafting) files and plots are required.

-- All original drawings shall be plotted on bond paper or Mylar.
+- All original drawings shall be plotted on bond paper.

 - CAD drawings shall meet National Park Service standards for file naming and layering conventions, one drawing sheet per computer file.

 - All CAD drawings, and other graphic materials, shall use AutoCAD compatible software programs.